NotJustSid/blog/_posts/2021-11-02-blog-revamp-project-gia.md

 > "People will forget what you said, people will forget what you did, but people will never forget how you made them feel." - Maya Angelou

-Over the past year or two, I've had some ridiculous expositions to a promiscuous set of experiences.
+Over the past year or two, I've had some ridiculous expositions to a varied set of experiences.
 These experiences have taught me a lot - both educationally and in many aspects of life.
 Thinking about these eventually made me think about my blog (that makes no sense, but uh well that's what happened 😅).
 The way it stands currently, it's extremely generic; everyone can agree that *Sid's Blog* is a placeholder for a name and just way to showcase that I am lazy.
 The revamp is supposed to change the branding of this blog.

 > I mean laziness is still an inherent characteristic in me 😛, but sometimes certain events in my life make me go, "Yep it's time to do something here and show everyone, or someone."